NorthEdWAD/python-hub/unit-01-getting-started/README.md

 <details>
 <summary>Part 1: GitHub Account</summary>

-1. Watch the video about creating your Career Tech GitHub account.
+- Watch the video about creating your Career Tech GitHub account
+- Create a GitHub account using your Career Tech *username* and *password*
 </details>

 <details>